 - The company acted with reckless disregard for the truth.

-If a business can show that it made reasonable efforts to verify the accuracy of its statements before sharing competitor data, it may avoid liability.
+If you can show that you made reasonable efforts to verify the accuracy of your statements before sharing competitor data, you may avoid liability.
 Having internal review processes and citing reputable sources can strengthen this defense.

-By relying on truth, fairness, and properly substantiated comparisons, businesses can minimize their legal risk when sharing competitor data.
+By relying on truth, fairness, and properly substantiated comparisons, you can minimize your legal risk when sharing competitor data.

 Accuracy Over Manipulation

 Ethical marketing prioritizes accurate, honest representations of competitor data.
-Businesses should avoid:
+You should avoid:

 - Manipulating statistics to create misleading comparisons.